San Carlos Apache teenager's death reverberates throughout Indian Country

 Arizona Gov. Katie Hobbs in 2023 created a task force to identify policies for addressing the high rates of disappearances and killings among the Native American population.
 A final report is due in 2026.

-Washington, New Mexico, Michigan, Wisconsin and Wyoming also have created task forces dedicated to the crisis.
+Washington, New Mexico, Michigan, Wisconsin and Wyoming have created similar task forces.

-Tiffany Jiron, executive director of the Coalition to Stop Violence Against Native Women, said more comprehensive law enforcement training that address jurisdictional challenges, increased funding for tribal programs that provide shelter, mental health resources and legal aid to impacted families and survivors and strengthened alert systems are among the policy solutions that advocates should continue to fight for to address the systemic crisis.
+Tiffany Jiron, executive director of the Coalition to Stop Violence Against Native Women, said more comprehensive law enforcement training that address jurisdictional challenges, increased funding for tribal programs that provide shelter, mental health resources and legal aid to impacted families and survivors and strengthened alert systems are among the policy solutions for which advocates should continue to fight.

 “As an Indigenous people, we are not invisible,” she said.
 “We deserve just as much attention from law enforcement.
 Our cases are involving real people, real families, real children.”

-Note: This story has been updated to correct the surname of an attendee at the candlelight vigil to Tony Duncan.
-It also clarifies the Mesa Police Department's protocol on children who have run away and are missing to say the cases are assigned to an investigator.